 There is no shortage of Stax integration options.
 The payment processor works with a variety of outside hardware and software platforms.
 However, access to third-party integrations requires a monthly subscription fee.

 You can contact Stax customer support via phone or request form on its website.
 There’s also a live chat tool, although it’s hard to say during what hours you’ll be able to get in touch with a human as opposed to a chatbot.
 Stax uses Zendesk to manage support tickets, and you can also self-serve with the online knowledge base that has support content.
 The Ultimate subscription plan includes a dedicated account manager.

 What Users Say in Stax Payments Reviews

-Overall, reviews for Stax are somewhat mixed—from as low as 1 star and as high as 5 stars but the most recent feedback from users agree that Stax provides excellent customer service.
-Those that liked Stax awarded this provider 4- and 5-star ratings across most review platforms and, surprisingly, some come from small and occasional businesses.
+Overall, reviews for Stax (formerly Fattmerchant) are somewhat mixed—from as low as 1 star and as high as 5 stars.
+Those that liked Stax awarded this provider 4- and 5-star ratings across most review platforms, and surprisingly, some come from small and occasional businesses.
+There are a few recent reviews that complained about the fees.

-- Trustpilot: Stax received an improved rating of 4 out of 5 from about 850 reviews.
+- Trustpilot: Stax received an improved rating of 4 out of 5 from almost 900 reviews.

 - G2: Ranks Stax with an overall rating of 4.9 out of 5, based on around 10 user reviews.